Introduction

 Importance of the MBA Interview

-The interview is an important part of the MBA application process.
+The interview is an important part of the MBA application process, besides your cover letter and statement of purpose.
 An interview can be the determining factor in a school’s decision to accept or deny a prospective student into their program.
 Not only is it a clear sign that your school believes in your potential, but it is also a chance for them to get a stronger sense of who you are and how you think.

 Schools formulate MBA interview questions to gauge whether a candidate is as capable as they appear to be on paper.
 The admissions committee uses this as an opportunity to judge your leadership, communication, and even analytic skills.
 Interviewers also want to learn more about who you are outside of your academics.